 When not in conflict with the Clery Act, the standards and definitions of the FBI's Uniform Crime Reporting program are used.

-Murder and Nonnegligent Manslaughter: The willful (nonnegligent) killing of one human being by another.
+Murder and Nonnegligent Manslaughter: The willful (nonnegligent) killing of one victim is incapable of giving consent.

 Manslaughter by Negligence: The killing of another person through gross negligence.